CLARIAH/pure3dx/docs/manual-admin.md

     ```

 1. If you have obtained a DOI elsewhere, now is the moment to fill this in to the
     DOI(s) field.
+The *editor* should do this.
     As the name suggests, you can put in multiple fields.
     These DOI(s) will be used to generate a citation on the published edition's page.
     If this field is blank, the url to the published edition's landing page will
     be used in the citation.